spdx/spdx-spec/docs/conformance.md

 information about their versions, licenses, and useful security references including ethical and security information.

-Conformance to the ai profile compliance point does not entail support for the Software, Licencing, Security, Data Set, Build, Lite, or Extension profiles of the SPDX.
+Conformance to the AI Profile compliance point does not entail support for the Software, Licencing, Security, Dataset, Build, Lite, or Extension profiles of the SPDX.

 This compliance point facilitates interchange of the AI model related